-Michigan Farm Bureau’s (MFB) positions and actions are based on organizational policies adopted by our members annually at the local, state and national levels.
+Michigan Farm Bureau’s positions and actions are based on organizational policies adopted by members annually at the local, state and national levels.
 Every member has an opportunity to participate and voice concerns about issues important to their farm and Michigan’s food and agriculture industry.

 Farm Bureau policy encourages the state’s agriculture department to be proactive, focus on core programs and eliminate redundancies where possible.
 We support investment in resources through the budget process for industry research, workforce development and diagnostics, all while ensuring essential services are maintained.
 Especially in a time of economic recovery, inspections and licensing services are paramount to agriculture-based businesses and to the safety of Michigan residents.